webdetails/repositorySynchronizer/documentation/PRSspecs.md

 * previewDifferences
 	* Description: List the differences on the origin repository in relation to the destination repository. _Remark_: as mentioned earlier, the items in the list for which the corresponding modification status is *to be deleted* should be displayed only in the case the parameter deleteBoolean (see below) is set to true;
 	* Parameters: originRepoLocation, destinationRepoLocation, deleteBoolean (stating if files on the destination repo that do not exist on the origin repo should be deleted or not), selectedAction (stating if the selected action was "Synchronize JCR with File System", "Export from JCR" or "Import to JCR");
 	* Output: table containing all changed files/directories.
-Should contain the *Id*, the *location* and the *modification status* (*to be modified*, *to be deleted* or *to be created*), for each item on the list.
-Additionally some kind of *"direction status"* information, stating from which repository to which repository the changes are being mirrored for each item, should be present.
+Should contain the *Id* (path starting on repo location + filename), the *modification status* (*to be deleted*, *to be modified* or *to be created*) for each item (file or directory) listed.
+Additionally some kind of *"direction status"* information, stating from which repository to which repository the changes are being mirrored for each item, should be present (e.g..: the data from kettle could be the originRepoLocation value);

 * sync
-	* Description: Synchronize both repositories (JCR and File System), doing a merge of their status and updating them with this merged verison;
-	* Parameters: repo1Location, repo2Location;
-	* Output: (operation status)

-* origin2destination
-	* Description: Copy the origin repository status to the destination repository.
+	* Description: Copy the origin repository status to the destination repository or merge the repositories (depending on the chosen action).
 Attention should be paid to the deleteBoolean parameter status (see remark above);
-	* Parameters: originRepoLocation, destinationRepoLocation, deleteBoolean (stating if files on the destination repository that do not exist on the origin repository should be deleted or not);
+	* Parameters: originRepoLocation, destinationRepoLocation, deleteBoolean (stating if files on the destination repository that do not exist on the origin repository should be deleted or not) and selectedAction (stating if the selected action was "Synchronize JCR with File System", "Export from JCR" or "Import to JCR");
-	* Output: (operation status)
+	* Output: (operation status).